 Even if you reside in a state that doesn’t mandate rabies shots by law, it remains advisable.
 The disease is commutable among animals and humans.

 The American Association of Feline Practitioners also considers the FVCRP to be a core vaccine.
-Beyond this, vaccines are optional and at your discretion.
+Beyond this, vaccines are optional.

 How are Vaccines Administered to Cats?